 Business is Boring is a weekly podcast series presented by The Spinoff in association with Callaghan Innovation.
 Host Simon Pound speaks with innovators and commentators focused on the future of New Zealand.
 This week he talks to Kiri Nathan, the co-founder of a Māori-inspired fashion brand that’s been gifted to some of the world’s biggest names.

-This week we talked to Kiri Nathan, the fashion designer fusing millennia of Māori tradition with an industry so often focused on the future.
+This week we talked to Kiri Nathan, the fashion designer fusing centuries of Māori tradition with an industry so often focused on the future.

 Nathan’s pounamu, carved by her husband and business partner Jason, and her woven kākahu cloaks have been gifted to visitors from Barack Obama to the Duchess of Sussex.
 Both are part of the Kiri Nathan brand’s unique offering: contemporary pieces that represent the modern fashion world but with their roots in te ao Māori.